EduSahara™ Assignment

 30.

 One card is drawn at random from a well shuffled deck of 52 cards.
-What is the probability that the card drawn is either a black card or a king?
+What is the probability that the card drawn is either a black card or a jack?

 (i)